 She has unique experience in researching, formulating and advocating court rule and policy proposals involving professional responsibility matters.
 She has practiced in state and federal trial and appellate courts, including the U.S. 6th Circuit Court of Appeals.

 Previously, she was in private practice 1993-1999 with Shanahan Hoy & Kremski, in Owosso, Michigan, where her practice emphasized personal injury, landlord/tenant, and family law matters.

 She is a frequent presenter on legal ethics issues.
-Vuletich is former chairperson of the American Bar Association (ABA) Center for Professional Responsibility Continuing Legal Education Committee.
+Professor Vuletich is former chairperson of the American Bar Association (ABA) Center for Professional Responsibility Continuing Legal Education Committee.
 She was a member of the ABA Standing Committee on Client Protection 2004-2008.
-She is a member of the ABA Center for Professional Responsibility Policy Implementation Committee.
+She is a former member of the ABA Center for Professional Responsibility Policy Implementation Committee.

 Articles (Law Reviews and Law Journals)

 - Victoria Vuletich, Value v.
 Reason: What We Can Learn from Our Colleagues “Across the Pond:” A Comparison of the Model Rules of Professional Conduct and the Solicitors Regulation Authority Code of Conduct, 39 J. Legal Prof. 49 (2014).

 - Victoria Vuletich, Is Property More Important than People - The Moral Inadequacy of Model Rule of Professional Conduct 1.6, 2 Charlotte L. Rev. 187 (2010).